Dominien/agentic-orchestration-layer-model/README.md

 ### 1. Native Thinking (Encrypted Reasoning)
 The agent no longer just "replies."
 It uses **ThinkingLevel.HIGH**:
-- **Native Power**: We trade visible text traces for the raw power of Gemini 3's native reasoning engine.
+- **Native Power**: Visible text traces are traded for the raw power of Gemini 3's native reasoning engine.
 - **Implicit Intelligence**: The model simulates potential paths, checks for traps, and validates its plan internally.

 **UI**: Since thoughts are encrypted, we visualize the **Actions** that result from them.

 ### 2. "Glass Box" Visualization
-We make the invisible visible through **Active Tooling**:
+The invisible is made visible through **Active Tooling**:
 1.  **Knowledge Access**: You see a "KNOWLEDGE ACCESS" card when the agent checks the rules.
 2.  **Tool Cards**: Every SQL query and Python script is rendered as a distinct card.
 3.  **Result**: You see the *inputs* (arguments) and *outputs* (results) of the agent's thinking.

 ### 2. Chronological "Stream of Consciousness"
-We refactored the rendering engine to be strictly chronological.
+The rendering engine was refactored to be strictly chronological.
 - **Old Way**: Thoughts bucketed at the top, tools in the middle, text at the bottom.
 - **New Way**: A linear timeline.
   1. `Thinking: "I need to check schema"`